*This post has been updated to reflect the ASWB Examination Guidebook, published in December 2022.

 Content Area II: Intervention Processes and Techniques for Use Across Systems (32%)

 This section of the test has three different subsections that questions will be based on, and they are:

 - IIA.
 Biopsychosocial History and Collateral Data

 - IIC.
 Intervention Planning and Implementation

-For this portion of the exam, it is good to be both familiar with psychological and educational tests and measurement, various methods use to assess client’s communication, motivation, or level of care required, components of biopsychosocial history, components of an individual’s history, the effects of stressors on individuals and families, the effects of life crisis on the individual and family, methods used to create behavioral objectives, how to assess clients’ strengths and challenges, effects of body image, and psychotropic/non-psychotropic prescriptions and their side-effects on the client, problem-solving models, behavioral approaches, small group theories, techniques to motivate clients, use of goal-setting, couples intervention and treatment approaches, process of co-therapy, concept of empathy/helping relationships, applying evidence-based practices to programs, and verbal/nonverbal communication techniques.
+For this portion of the exam, it is good to be both familiar with psychological and educational tests and measurement, various methods used to assess client’s communication, motivation, or level of care required, components of biopsychosocial history, components of an individual’s history, the effects of stressors on individuals and families, the effects of life crisis on the individual and family, methods used to create behavioral objectives, how to assess clients’ strengths and challenges, effects of body image, and psychotropic/non-psychotropic prescriptions and their side-effects on the client, problem-solving models, behavioral approaches, small group theories, techniques to motivate clients, use of goal-setting, couples intervention and treatment approaches, the process of co-therapy, the concept of empathy/helping relationships, applying evidence-based practices to programs, and verbal/nonverbal communication techniques.

 This portion of the test will account for 32% of your total test score.

 Content Area III: Intervention Processes and Techniques for Use With Larger Systems (18%)